w3c/wot/scripting/open-issues.md

 Based on current consensus (formed during scripting calls), Promises should be used for asynchronous operations with one-shot result (either success or fail), and callbacks (later Observables) should be used for asynchronous operations with multiple-shot results (e.g. open ended protocol requests such as discovery).

 * F2F: When there is one definite outcome (either success or fail) we use Promise.
 When there might be no or multiple outcomes, we use callbacks.
 * F2F: Callbacks prepare for better for multi-language support.
+Should check Observable-based solution.

 ### Root API object

 It is returned by `require()` statement in Node.js implementations, or attached to a built-in object like `navigator` in browser implementations.
 It contains functionality for client API (discover, remotely create, delete, retrieve, update, notify Things) and server API (locally create/register Things with a Thing Description).

+* F2F: Check browser compatibility: what can they give us, global object? (there is already a global object)
+* F2F: Check the assumptions of script writers (global Object, new, ..)

 ### Client API

 #### Discovery

-* F2F: Let's add an API for the repo/RD to register, update, and deregister

 The current signature is
 ```javascript